CSCfi/ansible-role-squid/README.md

 ansible-role-squid
 =========

-Installs and configures a Squid proxy for RHEL7 based OS.
+Installs and configures a Squid proxy.

 Requirements
 ------------